growthwithcoding/CodingTemple/Assignment1/README.md

 This project is a hands-on HTML assignment to test your HTML skills.
 You will begin by building a fully functioning HTML5 Website.
 Your site will include a simple navigation, a basic contact form, a table to display sample products, and images.

+## ✍️ Personal Contribution
+As someone who has used HTML for years and considers themselves proficient, I found it harder than expected to build a simple project for grading, but I gained valuable insight in the process.
+What I did different than usuall was the fact that I took my time on this assignment.
+I finished the "assigned work" quickly, but did not turn it in.
+Having this assignment done, I then thought on how I really wanted to do this assignment and re-read over the course work.
+The README.MD section really stood out and I slowly developed it into a little bit of me, something I could reuse elements on future assignments and something I was proud of.

 ## Authors

 - [Austin Carlson](https://www.growthwithcoding.com)